-You've been admitted, taken placement and language exams, packed your suitcase, and planned your flight.
+You are admitted to Rutgers, taken placement and language exams, packed your suitcase, and planned your flight.
 What happens when you get to campus?
 How do you open a bank account?
 Where do you apply for a driver's license or get a car?
 Where will you go in case of a medical or health emergency?
 And if you're bringing your children, where will they go to school?
 See below for answers to these questions and more.

 Opening a U.S. Bank Account +

 Once you arrive on campus, you can go to a local bank to open a bank account.
 There are two types of bank accounts in the U.S:

 A checking account allows you to frequently deposit and withdraw money.
 You can use your checking account for living expenses, paying tuition and other bills, and more.
 Please note that checking accounts may come with minimum monthly balances and service fees.

 You may not need a savings account but you can open one if you want to save money and accrue interest.
 Typically, a savings account requires a minimum deposit and is generally for money you do not intend to use for daily expenses.

 Every U.S. bank offers different services and deals to international students.
 Be sure to read through the fine print to understand the bank's requirements before signing up.

 Applying for a Driver's License +